ForAeons/sort_of_a_joke/README.md

-# HumorSort: A Collection of Theoretical and Humorous Sorting Algorithms
+# SortOfAJoke: A Collection of Theoretical and Humorous Sorting Algorithms

+## Inspiration

+This repository is inspired by [Ardens](https://www.youtube.com/@Ardens.) and his video on the [forbidden sorting algorithms](https://www.youtube.com/watch?v=ktgxMtWMflU&t=487s).
+Please check out his channel and video!

 ## Description